 Ingredient notes

 Kale - Use fresh kale that has been pulled from the stem and torn into pieces.
 It shouldn’t be wilted and discard any slimy bits.
-The kale can be substituted with spinach, Swiss chard, or even romaine.
+The kale can be substituted with fresh spinach, Swiss chard, or even romaine.
 Want to add new greens to your smoothie?
-Try an arugula smoothie that pairs the peppery greens with pineapple and oranges.
+Try arugula in smoothies that pair the peppery greens with pineapple and oranges.

 Frozen pineapple - This can be replaced with more mango.
 If you use fresh pineapple I would suggest using another frozen component to make the smoothie cold and thick.

-Frozen mango - Can be replaced with more pineapple and the same goes here if you use fresh mango make sure to use another frozen component in the smoothie to make it cold.
+Frozen mango - This can be replaced with more pineapple and the same goes here: if you use fresh ripe mango make sure to use another frozen component in the smoothie to make it cold.
+For another smoothie with frozen mango, try a cherry mango smoothie.

-Banana - This helps with binding the island green smoothie to make it creamy.
-Instead of a banana try ½ of an avocado, substituting with the avocado will make the smoothie less sweet.
+Banana - Ripe bananas help with binding and give the island green smoothie a creamy texture.
+Instead of a banana try ½ of an avocado.
+Substituting with the avocado will make the smoothie less sweet.

 Lime - Fresh lime juice adds a wonderful tangy flavor.
 It can be left out or try adding fresh kiwi (peel before adding to the smoothie).